jpakkane/pitiviinstaller/readme.md

     ../src/sdk-build-tools/buildifw.sh

-These scripts print their configure status and want you to accept it with pressing `y`and `enter` before starting compilations..
+These scripts print their configure status and want you to accept it with pressing `y`and `enter` before starting compilations.
 If you want to run them headless, add a `-y` argument, which causes them to skip the verification step.

 ## Building the installer

 Check out a fresh copy of this repo and cd into it.

 Put the newest Pitivi daily build into `packages/org.pitivi.pitivi/data`.

 Update version numbers and dates in `config/config.xml` and `packages/org.pitivi.pitivi/meta/package.xml`.

 Update repository url in `package.xml` so it points to the